borg286/sevtech/README.md

 * Maze wafers are a decent source of grain nutrients and can be found in Labyrinths and other dungeons later in the progression.

 * In later dungeons, a food called experiment 115 can also be found which gives all 4 nutrient types

-* A more invasive alternative to getting at the Labyrinth's secret vault for the Mazebreaker is using the old fashioned method: explosives.
-Angry Pebbles from Betweenlands towers works/TNT/letting creepers blow up.

 * Ensure that you collect as many steeleaf as you can (at least 4) from the labyrinth so that you can craft the coal engine to move towards age 3.
 You do not want to have to find you way back into the labyrinth later.